telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/binding/toolbar-mvvm-binding.md

 # Update Toolbar Content Using MVVM Binding

-The example below demonstrates how to create a [custom MVVM binding](/framework/mvvm/bindings/custom) to update the Toolbar content dynamically.
+The following example demonstrates how to create a [custom MVVM binding](/framework/mvvm/bindings/custom) to update the Toolbar content dynamically.

 ###### Example